sushma110396/NFT-Project/README.md

 #  NFT Marketplace

-This project is a decentralized NFT marketplace that allows users to create their own NFT collection from images at an IPFS url and view their NFT collection.
+This web application is a decentralized NFT marketplace that allows users to create their own NFT collection from images at an IPFS url and view their NFT collection.

 ## Features